renpy/renpy/sphinx/source/udd.rst

 renpy.Render
 ============

-creator-defined displayables work with renpy.Render objects.
+Creator-defined displayables work with renpy.Render objects.
 Render objects are returned by calling the :func:`renpy.render` function on a displayable.
 A creator-defined displayable should create a Render object by calling :class:`renpy.Render` from its render method.